corda/corda/docs/source/key-concepts-transactions.rst

 Notary
 ^^^^^^
-A notary cluster is a network service that provides uniqueness consensus by attesting that, for a given transaction, it has not already signed other transactions that consume any of the proposed transaction’s input states.
+A notary pool is a network service that provides uniqueness consensus by attesting that, for a given transaction, it has not already signed other transactions that consume any of the proposed transaction’s input states.
-The notary cluster provides the point of finality in the system.
+The notary pool provides the point of finality in the system.

 Note that if the notary entity is absent then the transaction is not notarised at all.
 This is intended for issuance/genesis transactions that don't consume any other states and thus can't double spend anything.